CalumBeck/BSW-Data-Course/chapter5.md

 ---
-  title: "Introduction to Machine Learning"
+  title: "Casino challenge"
-  description: "This final chapter will give you a taste of the all-powerful Machine Learning.
-You will learn how to preprocess your data and apply a Decision Tree algorithm to predict the home planet of a given customer."
+  description: "This chapter is a little more challenging and independent.
+You are tasked with helping a casino who have a few issues with rolling dice.
+Rather than being told how to do something, you will need to use stack exchange to work it out yourself, which is a good way to work things out in future. "
 ---

-## Insert exercise title here
+## Roll the dice

 ```yaml
 type: NormalExercise